 English, , 347kb

-In 2008-11, 14 regions in 11 countries underwent the OECD Review of Higher Education in Regional Development aiming to mobilise higher education for economic, social and cultural development of cities and regions.
+Reviews of Higher Education in Regional and City Development are the OECD’s vehicle to mobilise higher education for economic, social and cultural development of cities and regions.

 Este informe tiene como objetivo analizar la capacidad de Andalucía para apoyar la iniciativa empresarial y el desarrollo de las pymes.

 Plan Avanza, Spain’s national Information Society strategy, has helped it into the knowledge economy.
 This book identifies areas on which Spain should continue work.

 Andalusia has experienced remarkable growth over the last decades, only halted by the recent economic crisis.
 The challenge today is to renew as the "prodigious decade" of Andalusia development, which will require endogenous development through entrepreneurship and SME growth.